sajidinfo/Interviews/UpdatedQuestions/01-ScreeningRound.md

 ### 4. What are your greatest strengths?
 **Answer:**
 My ability to quickly learn new technologies, solve problems effectively, and work well in a team.
-I’m also very detail-oriented and focused on delivering high-quality solutions.
+I’m also very detail-oriented and focused on delivering high-quality solutions on the time.

 ---

 ### 5. What is your greatest weakness?
 **Answer:**
-I used to struggle with prioritizing tasks under tight deadlines, but I’ve worked on this by using tools like Trello to organize my workflow.
+I used to struggle with prioritizing tasks under tight deadlines, but I’ve worked on this by using tools like JIRA to organize my workflow.
 For instance, during a recent project, I successfully managed multiple deliverables by breaking them into smaller, prioritized tasks, ensuring timely completion.

 ---